Horizontal Diver Trim

 It is caused because weights are located on the torso below the COG, whereas the air that compensates for those weights is located above the COG.
 The torso rises and the legs lower.
 An over-weighted diver exaggerates that effect (more weight = more air to compensate).

-What is good trim?
+What is good diving trim?

-For optimal diver trim, the shoulders, hips and knees should be flat horizontally.
+For optimal diver trim, the shoulders, hips, and knees should be flat horizontally.

 The most common mistake that divers make with their trim is to drop their knees.
-This bad habit can become ingrained because some diving instructors teach their students to kneel when doing skills or go into a vertical position whenever they descend, ascend or conduct safety stops.
+This bad habit can become ingrained because some diving instructors teach their students to kneel when doing skills or go into a vertical position whenever they descend, ascend, or conduct safety stops.

-Practising buoyancy in the infamous “Buddha position” can also ingrain terrible habits that are counter-productive to achieving natural trim.
+Practicing buoyancy in the infamous “Buddha position” can also ingrain terrible habits that are counter-productive to achieving natural trim.

 There are three common trim problems that divers experience.

 To achieve the right body posture for holding stable trim, the secret is to keep your buttocks slightly clenched.
-This has the remarkable effect of locking your hips forwards; keeping your shoulders, hips and knees in horizontal alignment.
+This has the remarkable effect of locking your hips forwards; keeping your shoulders, hips, and knees in horizontal alignment.

-Practising to improve horizontal diver trim
+Practicing to improve horizontal diver trim

-As the diver attempts to hold this static hover they will swiftly notice whether their equipment is causing any misbalance.
-Having identified any tenancies to float in a non-horizontal manner, the diver can then seek to re-adjust the configuration of their equipment to mitigate this effect.
+• Having identified any tenancies to float in a non-horizontal manner, the diver can then seek to re-adjust the configuration of their equipment to mitigate this effect.

-Working with a partner/observer who can give feedback on your trim practice is always beneficial.
 The serious practice of trim (along with other skills, such as fin techniques) can very much benefit from the use of a video camera to record and assess your technique.

 Adjusting horizontal diver trim

-The diver can use ‘trim weights’ to resolve major problems in their hover.
-These are small weights that can be attached to the cylinder cam bands, the BCD or the ankles.
-They can also experiment with the location of their diving cylinder on the BCD; raising or lowering the cylinder to shift their COG upwards or downwards along their torso.
-More fine-tuning can be achieved through the consideration of specific items of diving equipment.
+• They can also experiment with the location of their diving cylinder on the BCD; raising or lowering the cylinder to shift their COG upwards or downwards along their torso.

 Most notably, the choice of either positive or negatively buoyant fins can play a beneficial role in trimming.

 For very fine-tuning of trim, the diver should also be aware of their arm positioning during the dive.
-Extending the arms forwards in front of the diver can help to bring the upper torso lower.
+Extending the arms forward in front of the diver can help to bring the upper torso lower.
 Holding the arms closer to the torso will negate this effect.

-About the Author
+About The Author

-Andy Davis is a RAID, PADI TecRec, ANDI, BSAC and SSI-qualified independent technical diving instructor who specializes in teaching sidemount, trimix and advanced wreck diving courses.
+Andy Davis is a RAID, PADI TecRec, ANDI, BSAC, and SSI-qualified independent technical diving instructor who specializes in teaching sidemount, trimix, and advanced wreck diving courses.

-Currently residing in Subic Bay, Philippines; he has amassed more than 10,000 open circuit and CCR dives over 27 years of diving across the globe.
+Currently residing in Subic Bay, Philippines; he has amassed more than 10,000 open-circuit and CCR dives over three decades of challenging diving across the globe.

-He has published numerous diving magazine articles, designed courses for dive training agencies and tests/reviews dive gear for scuba equipment manufacturers.
-He is currently writing a series of advanced diving books and creating a range of tech diving clothing and accessories.
+Andy has published numerous diving magazine articles and designed advanced certification courses for several dive training agencies, He regularly tests and reviews new dive gear for scuba equipment manufacturers.
+Andy is currently writing a series of advanced diving books and creating a range of tech diving clothing and accessories.

-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.

 Originally posted 2011-07-13 13:32:52.